Tuesday, March 13, 2012

 He would play two more seasons before retiring at the age of 42 due to chronic back problems as the Bruins all-time leader in goals (556), assists (813) and points (1,369) as well as career games with 1,540.
 He was also the fourth leading scorer of all-time as well as the leading scorer among left wings and third in games played at the of his retirement.

-The Bruins retired his #9 on March 13, 1980 and became a member of the Hockey Hall of Fame in 1981.
+The Bruins retired his #9 on this date in 1980 and he became a member of the Hockey Hall of Fame in 1981.

 Today's featured jersey is a 1973-74 Boston Bruins Johnny Bucyk jersey, as worn the season Bucyk won his second Lady Byng Trophy.